-Santana Martinez, one of our directors, provides approximately 200 square feet of office space to us at no charge.
-Our financial statements will reflect, as occupancy costs, the fair market value of that space, which is approximately \$200 per month.
-Total rent expense incurred to this related party amounted to \$200 for the period from December 4, 2006 (inception) to December 31, 2006.
+Santana Martinez, one of our directors, provides office space to us at no charge.
+Our financial statements will reflect, as occupancy costs, the fair market value of that space, which is approximately \$150 per month.
+We treat the usage of the office space as additional paid-in capital and charge the estimated fair value rent of \$150 per month to operations.
+We recorded total rent expense of \$1,800 for the year ended December 31, 2008.

 On December 5, 2006, we executed three unsecured promissory notes in exchange for \$20,000 from Timothy Neely, our former officer, former director and principal shareholder, \$70,000 from Ryan Neely, one of our principal shareholders, and \$20,000 from Michael Muellerleile, one of our principal shareholders, respectively.
 The notes bear interest at 8% and were due upon demand, no later than March 5, 2007.
 As of March 21, 2007, Timothy Neely and Michael Muellerleile each agreed to convert their notes into 80,000 shares of our common stock at a conversion price of \$0.25 per share.
 Both Mr. Neely and Mr. Muellerleile agreed to forgive any interest due pursuant to the notes.
-As of March 21, 2007, Ryan Neely agreed to convert \$20,000 of his note into 80,000 shares of our common stock at a conversion price of the note, \$50,000, to Mr. Neely and he agreed to forgive any interest due pursuant to the note.
+As of March 21, 2007, Ryan Neely agreed to convert \$20,000 of his note into 80,000 shares of our common stock at a conversion price of \$0.25 per share.
+We repaid the balance of the note, \$50,000, to Mr. Neely and he agreed to forgive any interest due pursuant to the note.